icco/GooGrade/branches/maintenance-1.1/README.md

  New Features:

  * Account Settings

  Bug Fixes:

  * We now error out safely when trying to manage grades.
  * Lots of small UI changes

 ### Release 1 - Azure Apple ###

 The following features are available to teachers & teacher assistants:

  *   Manage Courses
  *   Manage Grades
  *   Manage Assignments
  *   Manage Accounts
  *   View Roster

 The following features are available to students:

  *   View Course
  *   View Grades
  *   View Assignments
-*   Account Settings (???)

 ## Software Requirements

-This software will run in Firefox 3, Internet Explorer 7, or later versions of either.
+This software will run in Firefox 3, Safari 4, Internet Explorer 7, or later.

+## Installation

+cd goograde;
+ant;
+Then deploy the generated .war file to your tomcat server.